-Their mission is to be a sustainable senior cohousing homeowner community that promotes healthy aging in place.
-The physical structures as well as the social fabric of our community will nurture an innovative culture with lively connections to the larger society.
+Their mission is to be a sustainable senior cohousing homeowner community that promotes healthy ageing in place.
+The physical structures, as well as the social fabric of our community, will nurture an innovative culture with lively connections to the larger society.
 While respecting personal privacy, we will foster cooperation, social connection and affordability through design and through mutual support.

 They say that they are - active, energetic people in the second half of life.
 They go on to say: "We are starting now before we’re ‘ready for the home’ to develop senior cohousing for ourselves and to welcome others who share our vision and values."

 What is Co-housing?
 More information on this idea can be found at the Cohousing Development Corporation (a private consulting company) or Groundswell Cohousing, or the Canadian Cohousing Network, which was formed in 1992 in British Columbia, Canada.
 It is a registered non-profit organization that promotes the creation of cohousing communities as a model for sustainable development by raising public awareness about cohousing and by bringing people together to form communities,

 There are eight cohousing projects in BC.
 One of the earliest projects is The Yarrow Ecovillage The Yarrow Ecovillage was set up to (taken from the website BC Ideas: Solutions for Stronger Communities) and written by Vivian Vaillant in 2012.